mtaube59/FinalProject/README.md

 # HelpHub
 Is a Full Stack application, with the idea of connecting Volunteers to Non-Profits.
-                                    The app uses a database with MongoDB to store user information.
+                                    The application uses a database with MongoDB to store user information.
 It uses React, Bootstrap, CSS, Socket.io, FullCalendar, Passport, BCrypt and MERN Stack.